HL7/fhir-pdmp/input/pagecontent/StructureDefinition-pdmp-bundle-history-result-intro.md

 **Use of PDMP and US Core profiles.** Resources returned in this Bundle **SHALL** conform to the profiles identified below for the resource types noted here.

-Additional resource types **MAY** be returned if needed by the PDMP Responder to include aspects of PDMP history that cannot be represented by those listed below.
+Additional resource types **MAY** be returned if needed <mark>by</mark> the PDMP Responder to include aspects of PDMP history that cannot be represented by those listed below.
 When returning an additional resource type for which there is a US Core profile, the US Core profile **SHOULD** be used.

 <p></p>